lucky-media/.github/profile/README.md

 We love all this tech stuff, and it shows.
 That passion for every pixel, every line of code, is packaged into every project.
 Our people have the freedom to create, the support to grow, and the space to enjoy their work so it feels a lot more like play.

 ### 💻 Technology Stack
-Our team is specialized in working with modern web development frameworks such as Laravel, Statamic, React, Next.js, Node.js, Alpine.js, Vue and TailwindCSS.
+Our team is specialized in working with modern web development frameworks such as Laravel, React, Statamic, Next.js, Alpine.js, Vue.js and TailwindCSS.

 ### 🕸️ Open-Source
 We are continuously contributing in the open-source community, and some of our most noted projects are: